• Skip to main content

 Notes

-1. Lemons: If you prefer to use lemon extract, simply add 1 teaspoon to the batter.
+1. Lemons.
+If you prefer to use lemon extract, simply add 1 teaspoon to the batter.
 Otherwise, lemon juice and zest works beautifully.

-2. Make ahead & freeze: You can freeze the completely cooled muffins for up to three months in a zip-top bag or airtight container.
+2. Make ahead & freeze.
+You can freeze the completely cooled muffins for up to three months in a zip-top bag or airtight container.

 Did you make this recipe?

-If you loved this recipe, please consider giving it a star rating (below)!
+If you loved this recipe, make sure to let me know and give it a star rating (below)!
 Star ratings help Roots and Radishes recipes reach more people, which helps support the continued production of our content.
 Also, we'd LOVE to see what you make!
-Tag @rootsnradishes on Instagram and hashtag it #rootsnradishes
+Snap a picture and tag me on Instagram @rootsnradishes 🙂

 More Healthy Breakfast Recipes